apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/webview.md

 package.

 You have two methods for adding Cordova to your project.
 The first is using [Carthage](https://github.com/Carthage/Carthage), and the second is to manually add Cordova.
+Note that Carthage support is only in cordova-ios version 4.4.0 or greater.

 After using either of these two methods, continue with the **"Using CDVViewController"** section.

 ## 1. Add Cordova.framework to the Xcode Project using Carthage